 - 1. While seated on the vehicle, push down and hold the brake pedal. - 2.
-Shift the transmission into NEU-TRAL (SM6 model). - 3.
-Disengage the parking brake. - Dismount on the right side of the vehicle, keeping your foot on the brake pedal. - 5.
+Disengage the parking brake. - Dismount on the right side of the vehicle, keeping your foot on the brake pedal. - 4.
 Push the vehicle, using the brake as needed.

-CAUTION Only push from the right side, so you can reach the brake pedal.
+Only push from the right side, so you can reach the brake pedal.
 Stay clear of the hot exhaust pipe.
 When pulling the vehicle backward, be careful that the front wheel does not roll over your feet.

-6. Remount the vehicle and park as specified above.
+5. Remount the vehicle and park as specified above.